rstacruz/cheatsheets/goby.md

 c.functions.first[:name] #=> "Open"
 ```

-An experimental library to load Golang's packages, and works only on Linux by now.
+An experimental library to load Golang's packages, and works on Linux and macOS by now.
 Some parts are written in Goby code.

+With `Plugin`, you can directly import most of existing Golang's packages and utilize them.
+Developing a package management system with this for Goby is ready.

 ### `GoObject`